Get 80% off your plan for your first 3 months*

 What happens if I can't find a buyer for my business?

-If you can't find a buyer at your desired price, you have several options: lower your asking price based on market feedback, improve business performance and try again in 6–12 months, offer seller financing to make the deal more attractive, explore employee ownership or gradual succession, or continue operating the business.
+If you can't find a buyer at your desired price, you have several options.
+You can lower your asking price based on market feedback, improve business performance and try again in 6–12 months, offer seller financing to make the deal more attractive, explore employee ownership or gradual succession, or continue operating the business.
 A business broker or advisor can help you evaluate which option makes the most sense.

 Disclaimer